Howard Thurman: Mystic and Model for Contemplative Living and Sacred Activism

 1899-Born in Daytona Beach, FL on November 18.
 Raised by his mother and grandmother (who was a slave) after his father dies when Thurman is 7 years old.

-1912-Completes high school in Jacksonville, FL because “coloreds” were allowed to complete only to 7th grade.
+1915-Begins high school at the Florida Baptist Academy in Jacksonville, FL because “coloreds” were allowed to complete only to 7th grade.

 1923-Graduates as valedictorian from Morehouse College, Atlanta, GA.